kirarpit/compiler-construction/README.md

 ```
 As it can be seen, the defined grammar allows us to have 'while',
 'if', 'else' statements and even pointers in the LOBO-C language.
-See folder 'tests' for more test cases.
+See the folder 'tests' for more test cases.

 ### HOW IT WORKS
 Given a filename or code from standard input, the program performs
-all of the following operations.
+all of the following operations sequentially.

 - Lexical Analysis
   - Initialises a string buffer to read input.